-Fairlington Cooperative Playgroup
+Abingdon Cooperative Preschool

 BABYSITTING EXCHANGE

-(FCPBE)

 What is it?

 The Babysitting Exchange is a group of parents who agree to share babysitting among themselves without the exchange of money.
 Each member receives coupons equal to 10 hours of babysitting, which are used to pay for babysitting time.
 Members earn coupons by babysitting for other members’ children.